adamgreig/agg-kicad/agg.pretty/README.md

 * Reference and Value fields:
     * On the `F.Fab` layer (checked automatically)
     * May only be hidden for non-functional parts such as mounting holes
-    * As close as possible to the part without overlapping
+    * Place just outside the part courtyard, without overlapping the part
-    * If the part is usually arrayed vertically, place on left and right
+    * If the part is usually arrayed vertically, place on left and right, with text running vertically
-    * If the part is usually arrayed horizontally, place on top and bottom
+    * If the part is usually arrayed horizontally, place on top and bottom, with text horizontal
     * Otherwise, prefer top and bottom
-    * Reference on top or left
+    * Reference on top or left, value on bottom or right
 * Fabrication Layer:
     * Include reasonably accurate part drawing
 * Courtyard: